pscally1005/pscally1005.github.io/_posts/draft/2025-12-20-keto-bread.markdown

 - In a large bowl, whisk together the dry ingredients - almond flour, vital wheat gluten, inulin, yeast, and salt

 - Inulin, a <a href='/misc/fiber'>fiber</a> powder with a mildly sweet taste, is here to give the yeast something to feed on.
-You can replace this with 1 tbsp of honey (21 g) or granulated sugar (12 g) if you prefer
+You can replace this with 1 tbsp of honey (21 g) or granulated sugar (12 g) if you prefer.
+For another recipe with inulin, check out my <a href='/recipes/fiber-one-brownies'>Copycat Fiber One Brownies</a>

 - Add in the vinegar and warm water, and bring together with a dough scraper.
 Let the dough rest for 5 minutes
 - <center><img src='/assets/Food/Bread/Keto Bread/bowl.jpg' alt='' class='instruction-image'></center>